MicrosoftDocs/fabric-docs/docs/cicd/partners/partner-integration.md

 :::image type="content" source="media/partner-integration/develop-on-fabric.png" alt-text="Diagram showing how to build apps on Fabric.":::

 With the **Develop on Fabric model** ISVs can build their products and services on top of Fabric or seamlessly embed Fabric's functionalities within their existing applications.
-It's a transition from basic integration to actively leveraging the capabilities Fabric offers.
-The main integration surface area here is via REST APIs for various Fabric workloads.
-Here is a list of REST APIs available today.
+It's a transition from basic integration to actively applying the capabilities Fabric offers.
+The main integration surface area is via REST APIs for various Fabric workloads.
+Here's a list of REST APIs available today.

 | Fabric Experience   | API                                                   | Description                                                                                                                 |
 |---------------------|-------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|